 |Wall Button||Indoor Help Button||$5 per month|

-Overall, we think Rescue Alert is a solid system that offers reliable devices and plenty of options.
-But if you’re looking for something that is budget-friendly or already includes all the necessities for the price of the system, we suggest looking into Bay Alarm Medical, an alert brand that offers dependable service for a little less per month.
+In addition, it is always important to look at the big picture when selecting a system.
+Rescue Alert does appear to provide a solid system with reliable devices.
+But if you’re looking for something that is more budget-friendly or already includes all of the necessities for the price of the system, I suggest looking into Bay Alarm Medical plans, an alert brand that offers dependable service for a little less per month.

 FYI: When ordering the Rescue Alert GPS, you’ll get a couple of free accessories including a necklace lanyard, a carrying case with a belt clip, a charging cradle, a USB charger, and a free lockbox.

 Rescue Alert systems are available at a variety of price points and payment options.
 While the monthly cost is a bit higher than most, you can opt for monthly, quarterly, annual, or one-time rates (in addition to purchasing the equipment for a flat fee) so you only pay for monitoring charges.